2lambda123/88_Data/Simulated/30Aug/readme.txt

 simEventTree->Draw("m_targetED:nEn>>(100,0,50,1024,0,50)","","colz")
 //this one leaves a pointer to a persistent object that can be accessed with n1 simEventTree->Draw("m_targetED:nEn>>n1(100,0,50,1024,0,50)","","colz")
-//use a method from the HistrogramWrtiter class writer.Th2ToAscii(n1,"testOut") writer.ResponseToHEPROW(n1,"testOut")
+//use a method from the HistrogramWrtiter class to convert to text output writer.Th2ToAscii(n1,"testOut") writer.ResponseToHEPROW(n1,"testOut")

 // Get the PHS for all secondary particles.
 .L PositionTimeEdTreeClasses.so